faddaful/pinterest-data-pipeline388/README.md

    - Use SSH to connect to your EC2 instance.
    - Ensure you have the necessary permissions set up for your security groups.
     - create a .pem key file locally in your project folder
-    - Connect to your EC2 instance
+    - Connect to your EC2 instance using ssh

 ### Setup Kafka on EC2 Instance
+In order to setup Kafka on your ec2 client, you will need MSK cluster and Kafka installed.
+Kafka required java to run so you will need to install Java first.
 1. **Install Java**: Kafka requires Java to run.
    ```bash
    sudo apt update